Neha-Kahn/CODSOFT/README.md

-# CODSOFT Python Developer Internship Tasks
+# CODSOFT Python Programming Internship Tasks

 Task 1
 # To Do List